ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 =================================
+TODO: section for connection timeouts (e.g. force timeout of stale connections by default, but keep some tunnel connections alive?)

+## Other measures

+Firewall, see ufw: TODO:section_ufw
+See fail2ban: TODO:section_fail2ban

 TODO: add link to fail2ban section somewhere
-TODO: section for connection timeouts (e.g. force timeout of stale connections by default, but keep some tunnel connections alive?)